alexkrauss/research-homepage/content/home/about.md

 I left TUM in August 2011, and now work as a Principal Software Architect at [QAware GmbH](https://www.qaware.de/), designing and building complex business software.

-In April 2019, I will be back at TUM for six months for a research sabbatical, where I plan on working with Isabelle/ZF.
+Currently (April - September 2019), I am spending a research sabbatical at TUM.
+I am working to develop a soft type system on top of a set-theoretic logic.